mateoops/blazeDNS/README.md

 # blazeDNS
-blazeDNS is a webUI for manage BIND DNS records
+blazeDNS is a webUI for manage BIND DNS records.